Hemendra Mohan Bose: Sound recording

 In 1900, Bose began to make sound recordings privately, after he had acquired an Edison phonograph.
 He began recording his friends in a leisurely fashion.
 Some of the first people recorded by H. Bose included his uncle, Sir Jagadish Chandra Bose, P. C. Roy, and his good friend Rabindranath Tagore.
-His company became known as "Bose Pathe Recordings" which later became "H. Bose Swadeshi Records".
+His company became known as "H. Bose's Record" which later became "H. Bose Swadeshi Records".
 By 1907, the demand for Bose's recordings grew so great that he began producing his own cylinders for recording.
 H. Bose was a well known patron of the Swadeshi movement and many of his records covered this subject.

 Achievements

 Bose was the pioneer of color photography in India.
 He used Autochrome Lumière slides for his photographs.
 He was the founder president of Sporting Union.